-Staff have the right of access to information held by the School, subject to the provisions of the DPA (2018).
-Any member of staff wishing to access their personal data should put their request in writing to the DPC.
-The School will endeavour to respond to any such written requests as soon as is reasonably practicable and in any event, within 40 days for access to records and 21 days to provide a reply to an access to information request.
+Individuals have the right of access to information held by the School about them, subject to the provisions of the DPA (2018).
+Any member of staff, parent, visitor, contractor, governor etc wishing to access their personal data should put their request in writing to the DPC.
+The School will endeavour to respond to any such written requests as soon as is reasonably practicable and in any event, according to the guidance from the ICO https://ico.org.uk/for-organisations/uk-gdpr-guidance-and-resources/individual-rights/right-of-access/

 The School may charge for the provision of the requested personal data, as permitted by law and using the ICO guidelines.
-The information will be imparted to the staff member as soon as is reasonably possible after it has come to the School's attention.
+The information will be imparted to the individual as soon as is reasonably possible after it has come to the School's attention.
 It should be noted that there are certain restrictions on the information to which individuals are entitled under applicable law.